 REST API is defined as a Software Architectural Style built to guide the development and design of the architecture for the World Wide Web.
 REST APIs define a set of constraints for how the architecture of a distributed system should behave.

 This blog talks about the different methods you can use to establish REST API Power BI Integration.
-It also gives a brief introduction to the concept of REST API & Power BI and the benefits of integrating the two.
+It also gives a brief introduction to the concept of REST API & Power BI and the benefits of Power BI API connection.